threefoldtech/tfchain/readme.md

 * **-n**: Name of the entity.
 * **-c**: Country ID (id of the country in the db (TODO))
 * **-t**: City ID (id of the city in the db(TODO))
+* **-m**: Mnemonic to sign with, if you provide a mnemonic of your own, your substrate public address must be funded first.

 `node index.js createEntity -n newEntity -c 0 -t 0`